CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 PIM in a VRF enables PIM trees and multicast data traffic to run inside a layer 3 virtualized network, with a separate tree per domain or tenant.
 Each VRF has its own multicast tree with its own RPs, sources, and so on.
 Therefore, you can have one tenant per corporate division, client, or product.

-If you do not enable MP-BGP VPN, VRFs on different switches typically connect or peer over subinterfaces, where each subinterface is in its own VRF.
+If you do not enable [MP-BGP](## "Multi Protocol BGP ") [MPLS VPN](## "Multiprotocol Label Switching virtual private network"), VRFs on different switches typically connect or peer over subinterfaces, where each subinterface is in its own VRF.

-To configure PIM in a VRF:.
+To configure PIM in a VRF:

 {{< tabs "TabID1170 ">}}
 {{< tab "NCLU Commands ">}}